apache/calcite-avatica/site/_docs/howto.md

 If the artifacts are not yet available, the build on Docker Hub will fail.
 It's best to continue with the following steps after you have confirmed that the nexus artifacts were promoted properly.

-### Publishing directly in your environment:
+### Publishing directly in your environment

 {% highlight bash %}
 # Dry run publishing the release (push to asf-like-environment)
-./gradlew publishDist -Prc=1
+./gradlew publishDist -Prc=0

 # Publish the release to ASF servers
-./gradlew publishDist -Prc=1 -Pasf
+./gradlew publishDist -Prc=0 -Pasf
 {% endhighlight %}

 If there are more than 2 releases in SVN (see https://dist.apache.org/repos/dist/release/calcite),